tetherless-world/institute-demographic-ontology/modeling.md

   <caption id="fig5">Fig 5.
 A conceptual overview of class Science (part of the third-level hierarchy of our ontology) representing the subclass relationship.
 Colors represents classes of the same hierarchy level.</caption>

  <h3 id="provenance">Provenance</h3>
  <p class="message">With all kinds of information available all over the web, it is vital to know the source of the information.
 Ontologies and knowledge graphs provide a mechanism to maintain provenance, hence we leverage this feature for our ontology InDO.
-For example, every data point taken from the NSF 2019 Doctoral Recipient Survey results has the corresponding table number and the year added to it (as seen in our <a href="nsfexample">Use case</a>), providing the source point for the provided demographic and post-doctorate mobility statistics.</p>
+For example, every data point taken from the NSF 2019 Doctoral Recipient Survey results has the corresponding table number and the year added to it (as seen in our <a href="usecase">Use case</a>), providing the source point for the provided demographic and post-doctorate mobility statistics.</p>

  </content>